Skip to content

 Inputinput.messageUser messages submitted to the session

-Thinkingreason.thinking.*Extended thinking content (for Claude models)
+Thinkingreason.thinking.*Extended thinking content (Claude, GPT-5.x, o-series)

 Atomreason.*, act.*, tool.*Internal execution phases